 The Group maintains its accounting records and prepares its statutory accounts in accordance with commercial banking and fiscal regulations prevailing in Hungary.
-The Group's functional currency is the Hungarian Forint ("HUF").
+The Group entities' functional currency is the Hungarian Forint ("HUF").
 All balances are presented in millions of Hungarian Forints ("MHUF") unless otherwise stated.
+The tables in this report may contain rounding differences.

-The accounting policies are consistent with those applied in prior year except for the impact of IFRS 16.
+The accounting policies are consistent with those applied in prior years.